VikkiezDev/Python-Data-Analytics/README.md

-# README: Walmart Sales Data Analysis
+# Walmart Sales Data Analysis

 This project provides an analysis of Walmart sales data using Python libraries like `pandas`, `numpy`, `matplotlib`, and `seaborn`.
 The notebook offers insights into sales trends, customer behavior, and other key metrics by generating visualizations and performing data analytics.
 Below is a brief overview of the content, dependencies, and usage of the project.